Ellie Kildunne: International career

 Kildunne's England debut came in 2017, when she scored a try for the England 15s in a match against Canada.

 After an impressive performance in the Tyrrells Premier 15s, she was called up to start five of England's 2018 Women's Six Nations Championship matches.
 She was named Player of the Match after England's win over Ireland, and also in the Six Nations after England's 46–0 win over Scotland on 13 April 2024.

-In the summer of 2018, Kildunne transitioned to England Women's Sevens team as it fought to - and did - qualify for the 2020 Summer Olympics.
+In the summer of 2018, Kildunne transitioned to England Women's Sevens team as it fought to—and did—qualify for the 2020 Summer Olympics.

 Kildunne made her return to XVs rugby but missed the first two events of the 2019 World Series due to injury.
 She went on to play eight of England's matches of the competition and scored three tries for her country.

 She was part of the team that won the 2020 Women's Six Nations Championship, which was postponed until late 2020 due to the COVID-19 pandemic.
 She also played in the 2021 Women's Six Nations Championships, which England won.
-She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.
+She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022, and played in the final which England lost to New Zealand to finish as tournament runners-up.

 After winning the 2024 Six Nations grand slam, in which she was the top try scorer, it was announced that she would join up with the Great Britain women's sevens team prior to the 2024 Summer Olympics.
 In June 2024, she was named in the British squad for the Olympic Games.
 The team finished seventh.

 In November 2024, she was named World Rugby Women's 15s Player of the Year at the World Rugby Awards.
 She was called into the Red Roses side for the 2025 Six Nations Championship in March.
 On 29 March 2025 she was named Player of the Match in a 67–12 win over Wales in the Women's Six Nations.
 In July 2025, she was named in the England squad for the 2025 Rugby World Cup.
+Having scored two tries in England's semi final victory over France, on 27 September, Kildunne played in her second consecutive World Cup final, and scored the opening try for England as they beat Canada 33–13 at Twickenham to become world champions.

+During the 2026 Six Nations Championship Kildunne scored her fiftieth international try in an 84–7 win against Scotland on 18 April.
+In May 2026, she scored two tries against France in the Six Nations Championship as England extended their unbeaten run to 38 matches and won a fifth consecutive grand slam in the event.
+On June 19, it was announced that Kildunne would be joining Bristol Bears for the 2026-27 PWR season.